git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * **Shift + Play** - Toggle repeat
 * **Alt + Play** - Toggle Punch In
 * **Alt + Shift + Play** - Toggle Punch Out
 * **Stop** - Stop playback.
 If already stopped the play cursor is set to the start of the arranger timeline.
+Double click to move play cursor to the end of the arranger timeline.

 * **Shift + Stop** - Toggle clip automation write
 * **Alt + Stop** - Toggle arranger automation write
 * **Record** - Start/Stop recording